| The Best Shampoo & Conditioner For Balayage and Ombre Hair…both Budget and High End |

-The purple in the shampoo helps to tone down any brassy tones in your blonde taking it from straw yellow to golden in just one wash while the cool brunette recharge in the conditioner really helps to lift the brown notes on top leaving your Balayage or Ombre looking as good as new!
+The purple in this shampoo helps to tone down any brassy tones in your blonde taking it from straw yellow to golden in just one wash, while the cool brunette recharge in the conditioner really helps to lift the brown notes on top leaving your Balayage or Ombre looking as good as new!

 This is a winning combo for me and it completely transforms my hair every single time I use it – they also come in different warmths and colours to suit your toner.

 At half the price this set from John Frieda sets out to do the same as the Wella version to boost your brunette and de-brass the blonde.

 They work well but in all honesty not as well as the higher end Wella set.
 I can see a difference in my blonde, it’s definitely a better colour but it’s just missing that multi-tonal edge that I get when I use my Wella set.

 I like both and tend to save my Wella set for ‘best’ while using the John Frieda during the week.
 Either way I’m totally sold on using specific shampoos and conditioners to target my multi-tones and think it’s an essential for keeping your coloured hair looking it’s best.